Cyogenus/Blazin-IPTV-Player/README.md

 * Movies
 * TV Series

 No more switching between different players just because your playlist format changed.
-BLAZIN IPTV Player is built to keep everything simple and organized.
+BLAZIN IPTV Player is built to keep everything simple, organized, and easy to access.

 ---